Best Day Hiking Backpack: 2023 10 Top Models

 Hyperlite Mountain Gear Daybreak

-This pack makes a few compromises, granted.
+This waterproof pack makes a few compromises, granted.
 At just 17L, it’s the smallest pack in our review.
-There’s also little back panel padding to speak of, no hydration reservoir, and it’s the most expensive pack on our list by a large margin.
+There’s also no hydration reservoir and it’s the most expensive pack on our list by a large margin.

 For starters, this is one of the most rugged and durable packs in our review, using robust, hard-wearing materials that are more likely to survive extreme rough treatment on the trail than any other models featured in this guide.